wu-hongjun/Hackintosh-Aero-15W/README.md

 * [Patch Laptop DSDT and ACPI Files for Post Installation](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/)

 ### Announcements
 * Hackintosh config for 10.13.1 and 10.12.6 is COMPLETE.
-See EFI folder at 10.13.1.
+* Links above in the *Quick Link* section will navigate you to different macOS versions.
 * Unless otherwise noted, this is the current version to use.
-* I am happy with 10.13.1.
-So I probably won't update this page much.

 ### Specs
 * CPU: i7-7700HQ @2.8GHz
 * GPU: HD630